Maschmalow/MerkleExample/README.md

 ## Build

-The project is build with CMake, external dependencies are kept as git submodules.
+The project is built with CMake, external dependencies are kept as git submodules.
 To clone this repo with the submodule, run `git clone --recurse-submodules git@github.com:Maschmalow/StakeCube.git`.
 If the repository is already cloned, run `git submodule update --init --recursive` to pull the submodules.